 Dr. Alice McPherson passed away in Houston, TX, on January 16, 2023.
 Below, we are proud to review some of her many accomplishments in a life of service and dedication to fighting and curing blinding diseases.

-Dr. Alice McPherson is an accomplished physician, teacher, scholar, leader, and pioneer dedicated to the study and treatment of retinal diseases.
-As a founder of two leading research institutions – the Retina Research Foundation (RRF) in Houston, Texas, and the McPherson Eye Research Institute at UW-Madison – she has had an enormous influence on vision research worldwide.
+Dr. Alice McPherson was an accomplished physician, teacher, scholar, leader, and pioneer dedicated to the study and treatment of retinal diseases.
+As a founder of two leading research institutions – the Retina Research Foundation (RRF) in Houston, Texas, and the McPherson Eye Research Institute at UW-Madison – she had an enormous influence on vision research worldwide.
 In 2014, Dr. McPherson received the Gonin Medal, the oldest and most prestigious medal in ophthalmology, awarded by the University of Lausanne and the Societe Suisse d’Ophtalmologie.
 Honorees are chosen by the Board of the International Council of Ophthalmology.

 Her scientific contributions to ophthalmology began with pioneering scleral buckling procedures, cryotherapy and xenon arc and laser photocoagulation in the treatment of retinal diseases.
 She was an early and vigorous advocate of photocoagulation in the treatment of diabetic retinopathy.
 This was initially a controversial position, later proven correct by the large, randomized prospective National Eye Institute Diabetic Retinopathy Study.